VCityTeam/UD-Graph/Transformations/Readme.md

 2. XML-to-RDF
 3. XSD-to-OWL

-These pipelines use utility scripts and libraries located in the utility and lib directories respectively.
+These pipelines use utility scripts and libraries located in the `utilites` and `Common` directories respectively.